dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 For application windows to be able to spawn, BSPWM first needs to define a root window.
 Which in WM lingo is called a workspace.
-And, after said workspace(s) are defined one can now finally open an application window which will be managed by BSPWM.
+And, after said workspace(s) are defined, one can now finally open an application window which will be managed by BSPWM.

 Add on top of this information it is to be noted that BSPWM was originally